-Long-Term Obligations - At the end of the fiscal year, the Authority had \$27,524,932 in total long-term obligations in comparison to \$22,382,930 reported in the prior year, a net increase of \$5,142,002.
+Long-Term Obligations - At the end of the fiscal year, the Authority had \$24,882,723 in total long-term obligations in comparison to \$27,524,932 reported in the prior year, a net decrease of \$2,642,209.
 Long-term obligations are composed of various types of obligations including; revenue bonds, landfill closure and post-closure care liability, compensated absences and other postemployment benefit obligations.
-The Authority issued a 2015 revenue bond in the amount of \$9,000,000 to be used for landfill construction at the Livestock Road site.
-Additionally, the Authority's estimated landfill closure and post-closure care liability decreased approximately \$2.2 million due to costs paid towards closure of the Concord Turnpike landfill site.
+The Authority issued the 2015 revenue bond in the amount of \$9,000,000 fiscal year 2015 to be used for landfill construction at the Livestock Road site.
+During fiscal year 2016 the Authority repaid principal in the amount of \$1,767,000.
+Additionally, the Authority's estimated landfill closure and post-closure care liability decreased \$917,486 due to costs paid towards closure of the Concord Turnpike landfill site.